CONSELF/conself-docs/content/hints/input-cad-files.md

 ## Simplify your geometry

 *Remove all features and edges which are smaller than 0.1% times the maximum size of your 3D model*.
 Small parts, in fact, have a minimum influence to your simulation results but, on the other hand, they often are very difficult to mesh.
-The general suggestion is to remove these feature, as also highligted by the following tutorials.
+The general suggestion is to remove these feature, as also highlighted by the following tutorials.

 {{< youtube Xqt5kwURJG0 >}}